fahdoo/sessions-client/requirements/aird-3-memory.md

    Use this to personalize the conversation, but don't explicitly state these facts.
    """
    ```
+   This step completes the RAG process by using the retrieved and augmented information for Generation.

 4. [AI] Implement basic error handling for memory retrieval failures.